thecodingmachine/kickoff-docker-php/README.md

 We're now done with the configuration! :metal:

-Last but not least, shutdown your local apache or anything which could use your 80 and 443 ports, and run:
+Last but not least, shutdown your local Apache or anything which could use your 80 and 443 ports, and run:

 ```
 make kickoff